Lucy Mabel Hall-Brown: Physician

+Returning to the United States, she was appointed physician to the State Reformatory for Women in Sherborn, Massachusetts by Massachusetts Governor Thomas Talbot.
+Connected with the prison was a hospital of 150 beds, likely to be filled from a body of from 300-400 inmates.
+Clara Barton, who succeeded Eliza Mosher as superintendent of the hospital at the reformatory, praised Hall's leadership in the hospital.

+After nearly five years of service at the reformatory hospital, she was appointed superintendent by the governor and his council, though she declined the position, as its acceptance would necessitate the giving up of her medical work.

-Soon after that, she formed a partnership with her colleague, Dr. Mosher, and together they began to practice in the city of Brooklyn, New York.
-In the autumn of 1884, they were appointed associate professors of physiology and hygiene and physicians to Vassar College, resigning in 1887, very much to the regret of all concerned.
-During the same year, upon the occasion of the semi-centennial commencement of the University of Michigan, Hall, as first vice-president of the Department of Medicine and Surgery, was called upon to preside at the meeting of that body.
+Soon after that, Hall formed a partnership with her colleague, Dr. Mosher, and together they began to practice in the city of Brooklyn, New York.
+In the autumn of 1884, they were appointed associate professors of physiology and hygiene and physicians at Vassar College, resigning in 1887.
+The same year, upon the occasion of the semicentennial commencement of the University of Michigan, Hall, as first Vice President of the Department of Medicine and Surgery, was called upon to preside at the meeting of that body.
 As her colleagues, many of the most eminent physicians and professors of the land were present.
 Afterward one of them remarked: "I had predicted that fifty years after the admission of women, a scene like this might occur.
 My prophecy has been anticipated by more than thirty years."

-In the fall of 1887, she was appointed central committee delegate to the fourth International Conference of the Red Cross, of Geneva, held in Karlsruhe, Germany.
-By invitation she was a guest at the court of their Royal Highnesses, the Grand Duke and Grand Duchess of Baden.
-That high conference brought Hall into contact with very many of the most noted personages of the European courts, and that for a series of royal occasions and a length of time sufficient to challenge the scrutiny of the most critical.
-She passed not only unscathed, but with the highest commendations, everywhere doing honor to the U.S. and to American women.
-Her elegance of bearing was a subject of personal remark.
-The respect of Her Royal Highness, the Grand Duchess, was marked and thoughtfully manifested by the appreciative gifts bestowed as tokens of remembrance.
+In the fall of 1887, Hall was appointed central committee delegate to the fourth International Conference of the Red Cross, of Geneva, held in Karlsruhe, Germany.
+She was invited as a guest at the court of Frederick I, Grand Duke of Baden, and Princess Louise of Prussia.
+That conference brought Hall into contact with many noted people of the European courts, where she was reportedly admired widely.
+At the end of Hall's visit, Princess Louise gave her various gifts as tokens of remembrance.
 Her standing in medical jurisprudence was recognized by the courts of justice in New York and she was often, called as an expert by the Supreme Court to take charge of examinations instituted by that tribunal.